openmanuscript/openmanuscript/README.md

 This repository includes:

 - The OpenManuscript specification [document](spec/2-0.md),
-- A command-line based [toolset](tools) for creating manuscripts,
+- A command-line based [toolset](src) for creating manuscripts,
 - An [example](example) of an OpenManuscript database

-The best way to get started is to pull this repository, then explore the instructions in the [tools](tools) directory, where there are examples and instructions about a simple toolset.
+The best way to get started is to pull this repository, then explore the instructions in the [src](src) directory, where there are examples and instructions about a simple toolset.

 For more information about these tools, contact **david *at* dhrogers *dot*